Ring of Fire II: "The Austro-Hungarian Connection"

 This short novel by Flint features a return to the enigmatic secret agent, Noelle Murphy, introduced in 1634: The Ram Rebellion who considered becoming a Catholic Nun (see "Enter the Ram").

 Literary significance and reception

 A reviewer for SFRevu wrote that he liked the book because "the characters are allowed to be flawed.
 They often are given the chance for redemption, but don't always take it."
 Another reviewer wrote that "this anthology has a sort of crazy-quilt feel at times" since "the stories connect to one another and to the other anthologies and novels in various complex ways, reinforcing one another by casting light on aspects of characters and events that might otherwise be ignored."
 However, "the gems in this anthology outweigh the few weak ones" and "heartily recommend the purchase".
 The reviewer also recommends re-reading the other novels and anthologies of the series to "really appreciate all the interconnections between the various storylines".

-Ring of Fire II was listed on the Locus (magazine) Hardcovers Bestsellers List for single month during 2008 at number 6.
+Ring of Fire II was listed on the Locus Hardcovers Bestsellers List for a single month in 2008 at number 6.